-In the following example, we have 250 virtual machines of 200GB each that means 50,000GB (~50TB) of Hyper-V VMs.
-The backup policy dictates on having one recovery point per day, with 3% percent churn between the backups.
+In the following example, we have 250 virtual machines of 200GB each which means 50,000GB (~50TB) of Hyper-V VMs.
+The backup policy dictates having one recovery point per day, with a 3% percent churn between the backups.
 Churn is the amount of new data every day (that is, written or appended to existing backup files).
-For short-term retention policy, we retain the recovery points on the disks for 7 days (one week), and for long-term retention we will leverage Azure backup (more about Online Backup in the next section).
+For the short-term retention policy, we retain the recovery points on the disks for 7 days (one week), and for long-term retention, we will leverage Azure backup (more about Online Backup in the next section).

-For this example, the total requirements for on-premises short-term retention is the following:
+For this example, the total requirements for on-premises short-term retention are the following:

 A common question that I heard a lot is, can we deploy DPM in a virtual machine or physical machine?

-DPM server can be deployed either on physical and virtual machine.
+DPM servers can be deployed either on a physical or virtual machine.
 However, running DPM in a virtual machine has more benefits such as: